 As of December 2020, 47 out of 59 countries identified as high risk for maternal and neonatal tetanus - a disease where newborn babies infected with tetanus would often die within days of birth - had fully eliminated the disease.
 Additionally, over 161 million women were immunized against tetanus between 1999 and December 2020, to protect them and their children.

-In other countries we have worked with national governments to overhaul their education systems, get birth certificates for undocumented children (more than 29 million in 80 countries in 2012) and secure freedom for child soldiers from a life of forced combat and exploitation.
+In other countries we have worked with national governments to overhaul their education systems, get birth certificates for undocumented children and secure freedom for child soldiers from a life of forced combat and exploitation.

-These successes underscore our core philosophy, which says “No Child Too Far.”
-There is literally no place on earth we won’t go, not matter what it takes to get there, in order to save the life of a child.
-That means being there full-time, in over 190 countries, before, during and after disaster, war or famine strikes, using our status as part of the United Nations to work with national governments and bring about lasting change.
+These successes underscore our core philosophy, which is “Right to a Childhood” because every child - everywhere - has the right to a childhood, and everything it entails.
+That means being there full-time, in over 190 countries, before, during and after disaster, conflict or famine strikes, using our status as part of the United Nations to work with national governments and bring about lasting change.

-Amid the horrifying conflict in Syria, right now, UNICEF is helping to provide emergency medical care, vaccinations, clean water, psychological care and learning programs for millions of children in that country and refugees huddled in camps and shelters in Turkey, Egypt, Jordan, Iraq and Lebanon.
+Amid the lengthy conflict in Syria, right now, UNICEF is helping to provide emergency medical care, vaccinations, clean water, psychological care and learning programs for millions of children in that country and refugees living in camps and shelters in Turkey, Egypt, Jordan, Iraq and Lebanon.